Wild Game: Reception

+The book received positive reviews from critics.
 In her The New York Times review, Rapp Black wrote, "The book is so gorgeously written and deeply insightful, and with a line of narrative tension that never slacks, from the first page to the last, that it’s one you’ll likely read in a single, delicious sitting."
+She also praised the way Brodeur "does not reject her mother, [...] but neither does she become her or soft-pedal the ways in which Malabar continues to wound her."

-Jennifer Haupt of Psychology Today wrote that the book is "inspiring" and "moving, masterful".
-In a review published in The Guardian, Elizabeth Lowry called the book, "Polished but very dark ...
-A memoir of sex, animal innards and a daughter who is too polite to her narcissist mother".
+Jennifer Haupt of Psychology Today wrote that the book is "inspiring" and "moving, masterful."
+In a review published in The Guardian, Elizabeth Lowry called the book, "Polished but very dark [...]
+A memoir of sex, animal innards and a daughter who is too polite to her narcissist mother."

 Publishers Weekly, which deemed it a featured book, wrote that it is "page-turning" and "This layered narrative of deceit, denial, and disillusionment is a surefire bestseller."
+Ilana Masad of National Public Radio stated that the novel, "for all its luscious prose and tantalizing elements, is ultimately about the slow and painful process of losing a mother."
+Masad wrote that the work "reads very much like a novel with a first-person narrator."

 Film adaptation

-In 2018, Kelly Fremon Craig was announced to be adapting the book into a film for Chernin Entertainment.
+In 2018 it was announced that Kelly Fremon Craig would be adapting the book into a film for Chernin Entertainment.